th-1982/general-quiz-game/README.md

 ![Welcome](docs/wireframe/welcomesectionwireframe.jpg)

-2. **Choose Level Section** with four difficulty levels of the game to chhose from.
+2. **Choose Level Section** with four difficulty levels of the game to choose from.

 ![Level](docs/wireframe/chooselevelwireframe.jpg)